kodehat/signcolors/README.md

 - **restrict features:** high diversity of permissions.
 - **storage:** full MySQL and SQLite support out of the box

+## Installation

+1. Download the `signcolors-x.x.x.jar` file.
+2. Put it into the server's `plugins` folder.
+3. Start the server and stop it right after finish loading.
+4. Change the settings in `plugins/SignColors/config.yml` to your likings.
+5. Start the server again and have fun!

 ## Screenshots